Gorgon

 This will compile a shader from a string containing the source code for requested the shader.
 Applications can load a string from a text file, use an internal string or use a string resource and pass it to this method to produce shader byte code that can then be used with the shader interfaces.

 For some shaders, conditional compilation allows users to create many variations of shaders from the same source code.
-This is not unlike the #define
+This is not unlike the #define conditional code in C#.
+To pass a list of these macros, just pass a list of GorgonShaderMacro objects to the macros parameter to define which parts of the code will be compiled.

-The parameters for the #GorgonInclude
+The parameters for the #GorgonIncludekeyword are:

 Exceptions

-Type | Condition |
+Type Condition

-GorgonException | Thrown when the type specified by -or- Thrown when there was an error during compilation of the shader. |
+Thrown when there was an error during compilation of the shader.

 FromFile<T>(GorgonGraphics, string)